Unifying Sequential Quadratic Programming and Linear-Parameter-Varying Algorithms for Real-Time Model Predictive Control: Unifying SQP and LPV-MPC

 \allowdisplaybreaks

-The unified formulation directly yields the following results. \begin{proposition}[Equivalence of SQP and LPV-MPC] Consider the LPV-MPC formulation \eqref{eqn:q_linear_MPC} with the FTC-based LPV embedding.
+The unified formulation yields the following results. \begin{proposition}[Equivalence of SQP and LPV-MPC] Consider the LPV-MPC formulation \eqref{eqn:q_linear_MPC} with the FTC-based LPV embedding.
 If the stage-wise anchor points are chosen as the previous solutions, i.e., $ \tilde{x}_i = \hat{x}_i,\; i\in\mathbb{I}_0^N,$ $\tilde{u}_i = \hat{u}_i,\; i\in\mathbb{I}_0^{N-1}, $ then the LPV-MPC iteration coincides exactly with the SQP iteration for the original nonlinear MPC problem.
 Consequently, at convergence, the solution is (locally) optimal. \end{proposition}

 \begin{proof} When the anchor points are set as $\tilde{x}_i=\hat{x}_i$ and $\tilde{u}_i=\hat{u}_i$, the LPV system and constraint matrices computed by \eqref{eqn:FTC_to_LPV} reduce to the Jacobians of \eqref{eqn:state_progagation} and \eqref{eqn:nlp_constraints}, respectively.
 Consequently, both the equality constraints and the inequality constraints in \eqref{eqn:QP_of_LPV} coincide exactly with the first-order Taylor expansions used in SQP.
-Therefore, the LPV--MPC step is equivalent to the SQP subproblem, and the standard SQP convergence results apply~(see Lemma~\ref{lem:sqp-conv}), ensuring local convergence to the optimal solution of the original NLP. \end{proof}
+Therefore, the LPV--MPC step is equivalent to the SQP subproblem, and the standard SQP convergence results apply~(see Lemma~\ref{lem:sqp-conv}), ensuring local convergence to a KKT point of the original NLP. \end{proof}

 \begin{corollary} Let $X^\star,\;U^\star$ denote a KKT point of \eqref{eqn:NLP}.
 If $\tilde{X}=X^\star,\;\tilde{U}=U^\star$, then, $X^\star,\;U^\star$ is a stationary point of the LPV-MPC algorithm (Alg.~\ref{alg:LPV-MPC}). \end{corollary}